Compact Roller-based NanoImprinter

 A Better Solution To Nanoimprint Lithography

-Developed by Stensborg’s on-site engineers, the Desktop R2P NanoImprinter is a small and cost-competitive Roll-to-Plate imprinted, compared to traditional nanoimprint tools which still dominate the industry today.
+Developed by Stensborg’s on-site engineers, the Desktop R2P NanoImprinter is a small and cost-competitive Roll-to-Plate imprinter compared to traditional nanoimprint tools which still dominate the industry today.
 This smart technology is the first of its kind; A nanoimprint lithography desktop and Roll-to-Plate (R2P) device.

 Our Roll-to-Plate NIL process uses a patented nip imprint process as well as an adjustable imprinting force to minimise material shrinkage while reducing air bubble issues.
 This nip imprinting process lessens the demand on substrate conformity, providing reduced costs and a higher yield.